d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 x.grad
 ```

-## Backward for Non-scalar Variable
+## Backward for Non-Scalar Variables

 Technically, when `y` is not a scalar,
 the most natural interpretation of the gradient of `y` (a vector of length $m$)
-with respect to `x` (a vector of length $n$) is the Jacobian (an $m\times n$ matrix).
+with respect to `x` (a vector of length $n$) is the *Jacobian* (an $m\times n$ matrix).
-For higher-order and higher-dimensional $y$ and $x$,
+For higher-order and higher-dimensional `y` and `x`,
-the Jacobian could be a gnarly high order tensor
+the Jacobian could be a gnarly high-order tensor.
-and complex to compute (refer to :numref:`sec_math`).

 However, while these more exotic objects do show up
 in advanced machine learning (including in deep learning),
 more often when we are calling backward on a vector,
 we are trying to calculate the derivatives of the loss functions
-for each constitutent of a *batch* of training examples.
+for each constituent of a *batch* of training examples.
 Here, our intent is not to calculate the Jacobian
 but rather the sum of the partial derivatives
-computed individuall for each example in the batch.
+computed individually for each example in the batch.

-Thus when we invoke backwards on a vector-valued variable,
+Thus when we invoke `backward` on a vector-valued variable `y`,
+which is a function of `x`,
 MXNet assumes that we want the sum of the gradients.
-In short, MXNet, will create a new scalar variable
+In short, MXNet will create a new scalar variable
 by summing the elements in `y`,
-and compute the gradient of that variable with respect to `x`.
+and compute the gradient of that scalar variable with respect to `x`.

 ```{.python .input  n=10}
 with autograd.record():  # y is a vector